tobyweston/temperature-machine/site/src/main/tut/docs/getting_started.md

 ## Setup the Software

-In terms of deployment (running the temperature-machine software), you have three options here.
+In terms of installing, you have two options here.

+1. Install via `apt-get` (recommended)
 1. Build and run from source
-1. Download a pre-installed Raspian image with the above pre-done
-1. Download the binary distribution (e.g. `temperature-machine-2.1.jar`) and run manually

 ## Prerequisites